danneauxs/Pocket-TTS-Spokenword/README.md

 #### Option 1: Pre-built Installer (Recommended)

 Download `Pocket-TTS-Setup.exe` from the [GitHub Releases](https://github.com/DNXS-Spokenword/Pocket-TTS-Spokenword/releases) and run it.
 The installer will:

 - Extract to `%LOCALAPPDATA%\Pocket TTS`
 - Create Start Menu shortcuts
 - On first launch, automatically download and install dependencies (~2-3 GB)

+NOTE****<mark>:  You cannot just click on the EXE to download it.
+Best way to get it if you're not going to clone the repo is click on the green CODE button. then select download Zip.
+The EXE will be in that zip file.</mark>****

 #### Option 2: Build Installer from Source (on Linux)